How to Build a Big, Beautiful, Muscular Back

 - Full kneeling pulldowns

-Back workout exercise order and selectionYou and I both know that in the beginning of any workout, energy levels are higher compared to the end of the workout.
+Back workout exercise order and selectionYou and I both know that at the beginning of any workout, energy levels are higher compared to the end of the workout.
 There isn't much you can do about this - especially if you're busting your tail during that workout.

 Start with rowsSince rowing movements improve width and thickness, it's smart to start with them.
 Plus, your low back is fresh - allowing you to attack the iron like a madman.

-Then vertical pullsOnce you've hit your rows, your lats and upper back muscles will pumped.
+Then vertical pullsOnce you've hit your rows, your lats and upper back muscles will be pumped.
 In a sense, your lats will be primed for stretching movements allowing you to isolate them better.

 Lastly hit your spinal erectors and lower backDeadlifts, extensions and good mornings positioned at the end of the workout will do a few things.
 One, it'll allow you to do all of your lat work and upper back work without a tired lower back.
 In some cases, a tired lower back is crippling during a workout and can cut a training session short.
 Two, a lower back that is pumped and fatigued lowers your ability to perform rows and pulldowns with the highest level of efficacy possible.

-However, if you are a strength atheltes (powerlifter, strongman, CrossFitter, football player, basketball players) or any athlete relying on power development doing low back first is an exception.
+However, if you are a strength athlete (powerlifter, strongman, CrossFitter, football player, basketball players) or any athlete relying on power development doing low back first is an exception.
 If you're going for aesthetics and muscularity, low back work should go last.